-At the beginning of the school year, and for as long as necessary, an adult accompanies each class as they go to assembly, to lunch, to the library etc. Children know that once they can be trusted as a class, they will be able to transition without an adult.
+At the beginning of the school year, and for as long as necessary, an adult accompanies each class as they go to assembly, to lunch, to the library, come in from the playground etc. Children know that once they can be trusted as a class, they will be able to transition without an adult.